CtrlK

 Conciseness

 Every section earns its place.
 No unnecessary explanations of what GitHub issues are, what Hugo is, or how search works.
-The content is lean and assumes Claude knows how to use tools — it just specifies the domain-specific workflow and constraints (like the vendored file paths and URL-to-filepath mapping).
+The content is lean and assumes Claude knows how to use tools like `gh` and file search — it only specifies the domain-specific knowledge (vendor paths, URL-to-filepath mapping, Docker docs structure).

 3 / 3